shakebugs/shake-docs/docs/android/configuration-and-data/new-ticket-screen-elements.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Here are all the element customizations you can do on the [New ticket screen](android/shake-ui/new-ticket-screen.md).
+>Here are all the element customizations you can make on the [New ticket screen](android/shake-ui/new-ticket-screen.md).

 ## Ticket description